-Tags & Keywords are great for short-term categories, ultra-specific categories, curating or for SEO purposes.
-Functionally, Tags & Keywords are the same, the main difference is that Tags are seen by the public whereas Keywords are hidden and only seen by search engines.
+Tags & Keywords are great for short-term categories, ultra-specific categories, promoting, or for SEO purposes.
+Functionally, Tags & Keywords are the same, the main difference is the display – Tags are seen by the public whereas Keywords are hidden and only seen by search engines.

-Tags are another layer of categorizing your events that are created in a free-text field.
-They are not selected from a pre-determined list.
+- Tags are created in a free-text field and are not selected from a pre-determined list.

-Tags are listed on the Event Landing Page below Filters:
+- Tags are displayed on the Event Details Page below your Filters.

 - SEO & Misspellings: If any detail of an event, such as a speaker’s name or the location, have common misspellings or other monikers, noting them as a Keyword will ensure that the most possible queries will pull the event in Localist.

-- Widget & Channel Filtering: Keywords (and Tags) are available as a filtering parameter in the widget and channels.
-Since Keywords are hidden, they are commonly used for admins to mark specific events for a widget/channel.
-For example, “homepagewidget” or “athleticschannel”
+- Widget & Channel Filtering: Keywords (and Tags) are available as a filtering parameter for Widgets and Channels.
+Since Keywords are hidden, they are commonly used for admins to mark specific events for a Widget/Channel.
+For example, “HomepageWidget,” “AthleticsChannel,” or “PartnerWidget.”

 Assigning Tags & Keywords